-Based on the funding assumptions, the unfunded actuarial liability, for the year ended June 30, 2021 and June 30, 2020 is being amortized over 25 years, except for the Additional Deferred Vested Liability, which is amortized over 15 years.
+Based on the funding assumptions, the unfunded actuarial liability, for the year ended June 30, 2021 and June 30, 2020 is being amortized over 5-year open, level dollar used to determine contributions.
 The annual amortization is included in the recommended contributions.

 The Schedule of Changes in Net Pension Liability and Related Ratios and Schedule of Contributions are presented as required supplementary information following the notes to the financial statements.

-These schedules present information about the Plan fiduciary net position relative to the total pension liability for fiscal year ending June 30, 2021 and contributions made in the past ten years.
+These schedules present information about the Plan fiduciary net position relative to the total pension liability (asset) for fiscal year ending June 30, 2021 and contributions made in the past ten years.